Qaladiza: Conclusion

-Qaladiza’s history reflects its resilience and cultural significance.
+Qaladiza's history reflects its resilience and cultural significance.
 From ancient times through conflicts and struggles for autonomy, the town has maintained its Kurdish identity.
 Today, it stands as a symbol of reconstruction and progress within the Kurdistan Region of Iraq.

 Qaladiza Under Saddam Hussein's Regime

 In the 1980s, Qaladiza faced brutal repression under Saddam Hussein's Ba'athist government.
 The town was destroyed during the Iran–Iraq War in the 1980s, and its residents were forcibly displaced.
 Most were relocated to camps near Bazzian and other parts of Iraqi Kurdistan.
 They remained there until the Kurdish 1991 uprising against the Ba'athist Iraqi government.

 On 24 April 1974, the town of Qaladiza was bombed by Saddam Hussein's regime.
 This bombing targeted the town in retaliation for the relocation of the University of Sulaimania to Qaladiza, a political move seen as a show of solidarity with Kurdish rebel leader Mustafa Barzani's resistance efforts.
 Over 425 students and teachers from the university were relocated.
 The bombing killed at least 400 people and left the town in ruins.
+Eight years later, in 1982, a protest commemorating victims of the Qaladze bombing turned violent when Iraqi security forces opened fire on demonstrators.
+The incident deepened existing trauma and reflected the Ba’ath regime’s repression of Kurdish identity and public remembrance.

 On 10 February 2013, the Kurdistan Regional Government declared 24 April as University Martyrs Day, in commemoration of the victims of the Qaladiza bombing.

 Qaladiza was also targeted during Saddam Hussein's Anfal Campaign, which sought to exterminate the local Kurdish population.
 Many residents were killed or disappeared in these attacks.

 The bombing of Qaladiza remains one of the most tragic chapters in the town's history.